Statistical Inference for Scale Mixture Models via Mellin Transform Approach: Convergence rates

 Then we get

-provided that~\eqref{as} holds.
-Finally, let us note that the choice \(T=O(n^{1/2})\) leads to the rate of convergence \(I_1+I_2+I_3 = O(1/n)\) which coincides with the rate in the case when the direct observations from \(F\) are available.
+Finally, let us note that the choice \(T\gtrsim \sqrt{n}\), leads to the rate of convergence \(I_1+I_2+I_3 = O(1/n)\) which coincides with the rate in the case when the direct observations from \(F\) are available.
+The above discussion leads to the following result. \begin{prop} Assume that there exists at least one \(\u\in (-\infty,1) \cap \CC_F \cap \mathcal{H}_G\) such that the assumptions~\eqref{add}, \eqref{A31} and \eqref{assa} are fulfilled.
+If the distribution of \(Y\) is absolutely continuous, then under any choice \(T\gtrsim \sqrt{n}\), it holds